RafaelArutjunjan/Master-Thesis/README.md

 -------
 In essence, my thesis discusses ways to generalise simultaneous confidence regions to so-called parameter manifolds in the context of information geometry.
 In addition, given a dataset and candidate model for its description, an efficient method for determining exact confidence regions irrespective of the chosen parametrisation of a model is developed.

+A handout of the slides of a talk aimed at introducing and defending the results of said thesis is also provided.

 Corrections